abyx/octopress/source/_posts/2015-08-14-angular-watches-watches-everywhere.markdown

 comments: true
 facebook:
     image: /images/posts_images/watches_everywhere.png
+cta_message: "Subscribe to receive more advanced Angular techniques and performance pitfalls to avoid!"
 ---

 You can only go so long in your Angular path before starting to learn about performance in Angular and some of its common problems.